Brazil travel advice

 Landslides

-Brasilia and the interior of the country experiences extreme dry periods between June and September.
+Brasilia and the country's interior experience extreme dry periods between May and October.
 Humidity levels can drop below 10% and heat levels rise significantly.

 Stay informed of regional weather forecasts and plan accordingly.